Buddhist Centre Programme for Autumn 2023

 The current programme of evening meditation, discourse and discussion and weekend Buddhism courses.

 Buddhist teachings are traditionally given freely, but the Centre relies on voluntary support.
-If you wish to contribute, suitable donations are: evening/day classes £3.50/£1.50 waged/unwaged; weekend courses suggested donations per day £10 waged.
+If you wish to contribute, suitable donations are: evening/day classes £3.50/£1.50 waged/unwaged; weekend courses suggested donations per day £10/£5 waged/unwaged.
 At weekends, a light lunch is normally available but you are welcome to bring your own food.

-The Summer 2020 Programme will start after Easter on Monday 20 April.
+The Spring 2024 Programme will start on Monday 11 January.